Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 For Quezon, philosophy is one more hand in the game of power — truth is a card he folds the moment it stops winning.
 The epistemology of power does not deny that truth exists.
 It simply subordinates truth to outcome, the way a poker player subordinates the value of any individual card to the value of the pot.
 This is the film’s argument delivered through dialogue and metaphor: the epistemology of power is not the absence of philosophy but a particular philosophy, with its own internal logic and north star.

 President Quezon is the film’s king.
 Joven Hernando is its philosopher — the character who embodies the epistemology of truth.
 He relays his lineage in his counter to Quezon: “Hindi ka ba nagbasa ng Aristotle?
 Mill?
 Rousseau?
 Kant?
 Katotohanan ang pundasyon ng isang maayos at makatarungang lipunan!”
-Have you not read Aristotle?
+[Have you not read Aristotle?
 Mill?
 Rousseau?
 Kant?
 Truth is the foundation of an orderly and just society!]
 Joven is unable to speak the king’s language of power.
 He is not appealing to strategies and tactics useful for winning the particular game they are in; he is appealing to a tradition of thinkers who believed in universal and unchanging truths: maps that will always represent the territory of reality.

 The film shows the pathologies of both king and philosopher.
 It depicts president Quezon’s sociopathic tendencies and Joven’s naiveté and powerlessness.
 The journalist’s uncle Miguel tells him, “Di kaya nasa hawlang ginto ka na?
 Paano mo mapapangalagaan ang katotohanan kung isang panig lang ang iyong nakikita?
 [Are you not already in a gilded cage?
 How can you protect the truth if you only see one side?]
 The pathology of the philosopher unmoored from the two other epistemologies is precisely this: his truth is powerless, unable to protect those he loves or change society.
-Truth without power or harmony produces a prophet that no one hears or understands — a dork.
+Truth without power or harmony produces a prophet that no one hears or understands — a dork in other words.

 Who occupies the epistemology of harmony in the film?
 To me, the most generative occupant of this corner is not a character in the film.
 It is us, the audience.